Pradumnasaraf/Botchain/README.md

   - We need to get a developer account for getting private keys and secrets.
 You can apply from it [here](https://developer.twitter.com/en/portal/petition/essential/basic-info), it will take 5-10 min for setting up a Dev account.

 - **CoinMaerketCap API Keys** (Optional if you don't need any financial market data)
   - We can use any financial market API for getting the latest quote of the assets, but here we are using the `CoinMarketCap API` free plan.
-You can get the API access from [here](https://coinmarketcap.com/api/).
+You can get API access from [here](https://coinmarketcap.com/api/).

 - **Railway Account**
   - For deploying and running a bot 24/7 we will use [Railway](https://railway.app/).
-Here we are using Railway, beacuse it's free and can run bot for 24X7 without any refreshment.
+Here we are using Railway because it's free and can run the bot for 24X7 without any refreshment.

 ## 🖱️ Using and quick set-up guide: